-Physical activity has a positive benefit on sleep quality in those with depression according to the literature and an expert consensus workshop held in April 20181.
-Randomised control trials have shown that supervised weight training 3 times per week can improve sleep quality (p=0.0002) in the elderly as measured by standardised sleep outcome indices2 and that 16 weeks of aerobic physical activity can improve sleep and reduce depressive symptoms in the elderly.(3) A systematic review and network meta-analyses showed that exercise improved sleep in people with unipolar depression.
+Physical activity has a positive benefit on sleep quality in those with depression according to the literature and an expert consensus workshop held in April 2018(1).
+Randomised control trials have shown that supervised weight training 3 times per week can improve sleep quality (p=0.0002) in the elderly, as measured by standardised sleep outcome indices(2) and that 16 weeks of aerobic physical activity can improve sleep and reduce depressive symptoms in the elderly.(3) A systematic review and network meta-analyses showed that exercise improved sleep in people with unipolar depression.
 Vigorous strength and mind-body exercise were significantly more effective than usual treatment controls.(4)

-Quality of evidence
+Quality of Evidence

 Strength of recommendation

 Grade 1 – Strong recommendation

 Physical activity can be recommended to improve sleep quality and reduce the symptoms associated with sleep disorders presenting in depression.

 1. Archer T, Josefsson T, Lindwall M. Effects of Physical Exercise on Depressive Symptoms and Biomarkers in Depression.
 CNS Neurol Disord – Drug Targets.
 2015 Jan 26;13(10):1640–53.